 Things to consider: What situations generally create pressure and stress for you?
 How are you handling these situations?
 What negative thoughts play over and over in your mind on a regular basis?
 Are these a true picture of reality?
 When you are triggered emotionally, what are some of your less effective default behaviors?
 If you can learn to be more aware of when emotions are driving your behavior and stay calm in your high pressure moments, you will see a big increase in your Emotional Intelligence, which will lead to increased performance and more effective relationships – at work and at home!

-- Buy the New York Times bestselling book: Performing Under Pressure
+Buy the book.
+Get your copy of our New York Times bestselling book.